espencer127/recipeloader/README.md

 ## In Progress

 - Scraping process captures categories and attaches them to the recipes saved in grocy
+- Same with cook times
+- Same with images

 ## Future Enhancements